RetellAI/retell-custom-llm-python-demo/README.md

 This is a sample demo repo to show how to have your own LLM plugged into Retell.

-This repo currently uses `OpenAI` endpoint, and is not as stable and fast as `Azure OpenAI` endpoint.
-So expect a more varying delay.
+This repo currently uses `OpenAI` endpoint.
 Feel free to contribute to make this demo more realistic.

 ## Steps to run in localhost